 Leadership does not come naturally, it seems, even to prodigious talents like Matej Mohoric who, despite his successes, would prefer to ride in service to others.
 “We are still not ready to put our heads over the wall,” Štangelj says.

 This perception of Slovenian riders as reliable support staff who sometimes achieve good results might be well-founded, but it’s also changing.
-In the past few years at least a couple of riders have taken themselves towards cycling’s top table.
+In the past few years, a couple of riders have taken themselves to cycling’s top table.
 Yet just as Bahrain-Merida’s biggest name riders are not Slovenian, with the exception of Mohoric, Slovenia’s biggest names are still not riding for Bahrain-Merida.

 Yet Štangelj is nothing if not determined to get his man.
 “He’s a special guy.
 He’s a little like an artist in his own world… We are sure we are going to have him.
 I just hope it’s not after his best years.”

-Similarly, Štangelj feels that UAE-Team Emirates neo-pro and Tour of California winner Tadej Pogačar ought to – and one day will – be riding for the de facto Slovenian WorldTour team.
+Similarly, Štangelj feels that UAE-Team Emirates' Tadej Pogačar ought to – and one day will – be riding for the de facto Slovenian WorldTour team.
 His best explanation for riders turning down the team is that Bahrain-Merida, like Slovenian riders historically, is not taken as seriously as some established teams.
 “Maybe we, from the outside, don’t look very good?”

 The next morning Matej Mohoric is already waiting with a coffee when we arrive at the sports bar just across the street from his team’s office.
 He is back for just a few days from his full-time home in Monaco.
 One of the reasons is to spend time in the wind tunnel to improve his TT position.
 The 2018 season might have been the best of his career to date, with a Giro stage, Deutschland Tour and BinckBank Tour victory, but time trialling remains a weakness.